lugu/qiloop/doc/NOTES.md

 ### Composite types (map, vect and struct)

-- **vect**: an integer representing the size of the sequence followed with the concatenation of the serialized elements.
+- **vector**: an integer representing the size of the sequence followed with the concatenation of the serialized elements.

 - **map**: an integer representing the size of the map followed with the